electricmind/webcrawler/README.md

 Version 1.1, 20140114, Use akka.actor, build with sbt and make a few enhancements

-Version 1.2, 20140129, Move libraries out, implement ArrangeText as independent tool and factor out priority forecasting code, add initialization with  multiply seeds and permission to cross intersite links.
+Version 1.2, 20140129, Move libraries out, implement ArrangeText as independent tool and factor out priority forecasting code, add initialization with multiply seeds and permission to cross intersite links

+Version 1.3, 20140329, Export network of nodes as GML, initialize process with a multiply seeds, and allow the crawler to scan other hosts